Himavanthkumar/Langchain/README.md

 ## Project Overview

 This project implements a multi-agent system using **LangChain**, **LangGraph**, and **Gemini 2.5 Pro** (Google's large language model).
 The system consists of five distinct Python scripts, each representing a specialized agent designed to handle specific tasks.
-These agents are adapted from provided scripts (`Agent bot.py`, `Drafter.py`, `Memory_Agent.py`, `RAG_Agent.py`, `ReAct.py`) and converted to use Gemini 2.5 Pro instead of OpenAI's GPT-4o.
+These agents are adapted from provided scripts (`Agent bot.py`, `Drafter.py`, `Memory_Agent.py`, `RAG_Agent.py`, `ReAct.py`) and to use gemini-2.0-flash.
 Each script is standalone and can be run independently to perform its designated function.

 ### Agents and Their Purposes